-Where to find Auditing

-Use of Auditing Auditing can be used to track what was changed in a model, who changed it and when.
+Where to find Auditing Ribbon: Configure > Model > Auditing Use of Auditing Auditing Auditing can be used to track what was changed in a model, who changed it and when.
 There are a number of modes and a repository administrator can use the settings to specify what is recorded in the audit.
-While a baseline can be used to show the difference between a model and a snapshot at a point in time, the Auditing tool records each individual change; it can not, however, be used to Auditing tool records each individual change; it can not, however, be used to revert to a previous state.
+While a baseline can be used to show the difference between a model and a snapshot at a point in time, the Auditing tool records each individual change; it can not, however, be used to revert to a previous state.
 Options for Auditing There is a wide range of settings to configure auditing, starting with enabling or disabling the settings that determine which elements have an audit trail and the level of detail recorded.
 Audit logs can be exported from the repository to increase performance.

-Enable Auditing Audit XMI Import Audit XMI Export Audit Reverse Auditing Level Core Standard Extended Audit H everse Engineering Use D atabase Timestamp Clear L ogs S ave Logs Load Logs Audit Options Maintenance Core Structural All Custom Custom ncel H elp
+Enable Auditing Audit XMI Import Audit XMI Export Audit Reverse Auditing Level Core Standard Extended Engineering Use Database Timestamp Clear Logs Save Logs Audit Options Maintenance Core Structural All Custom Custom Load Logs ncel H elp